romulogarofalo/learnYesod/README.md

 	import Import
 	import Database.Persist.Postgresql

-put this under the other files on line 47

 now we finnaly can start our Crud (づ￣ ³￣)づ

-lets first make a register with the POST method, to do that is very easy but we need to understend how the route work (what I tried to explain some lines ago), just paste the code and that it
+lets first make a register with the POST method, to do that is very easy but we need to understend how the route work (what I tried to explain some lines ago), just paste the code in Posts.hs and that it

 	postPostR :: Handler Value
 	postPostR = do